-IMPORTANT: DO NOT disengage the blade clutch with high engine speed (above 1/2 throttle) since the brake action on the blade drive will cause premature wear of the brake band.
+IMPORTANT: DO NOT disengage the blade clutch with high engine speed (above 1/2 throttle) since excessive brake action on the blade drive will cause premature wear of the brake.

-₩ARNING
+₩ WARNING

 A brake stops the cutter blades (and blower on GHS equipped models) from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before further operation of the mower.
-Contact your Walker dealer, or refer to Blade Brake Band Adjustment on page 79.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before further operation of the mower.
+Contact your Walker dealer for service.